The 20 Best Dentatorubral-Pallidoluysian Atrophy Doctors Near Me in Philadelphia, PA

 Accepting New Patients

-David Lynch is a Neurologist in Philadelphia, Pennsylvania.
+David Lynch is a Neurologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Lynch is rated as an Experienced provider by MediFind in the treatment of Dentatorubral-Pallidoluysian Atrophy.
-His top areas of expertise are Friedreich Ataxia, Hereditary Ataxia, Harding Ataxia, and Infantile-Onset Spinocerebellar Ataxia (IOSCA).
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Friedreich Ataxia, Hereditary Ataxia, Spinocerebellar Degeneration and Corneal Dystrophy, and Harding Ataxia.
+Dr. Lynch is board certified in Neurology, 1993.
 Dr. Lynch is currently accepting new patients.

 Experienced in Dentatorubral-Pallidoluysian Atrophy